csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 |    1,298 |      105 | 0.01 |

 Giant took third place on our podium.
-It looks as though they make use of Vue.js—or at least Vue Cart—but no obvious signs of a framework such as Nuxt.
+It looks as though they make use of Vue.js — or at least Vue Cart — but no obvious signs of a framework such as Nuxt.

 * Giant is built as a _Multiple Page App_.
 Or as we used to call them, _websites_.